 Bruner/Cott’s project team helped develop a program to take advantage of the central location of this small building with its detailed rooms and finishes.
 Exterior additions on the rear façade provide new mechanical, life safety and accessibility improvements.
 The building is small, and the introduction of new mechanical systems where historic interiors are so sensitive to alteration was one of the main design challenges.

-Alumni Hall, the university’s original student union, now supports a wide range of activities — such as tutoring, catered dining, meetings, studying and socializing — while maintaining the integrity of the building’s historic architecture.
+The LEED Gold Alumni Hall, the university’s original student union, now supports a wide range of activities — such as tutoring, catered dining, meetings, studying and socializing — while maintaining the integrity of the building’s historic architecture.
 Expanded event terraces, an executive classroom, music lounge, exercise room, writing center, faculty office suite and a boutique café are part of the new program.

 2015 Nashville Metropolitan Historical Commission | Preservation Award